SiLiKhon/TPC-FastSim/model_export/README.md

 # rest options to default
 BAZEL_LINKLIBS=-l%:libstdc++.a bazel build --local_resources 30000,15,1.0 -c opt model_v4:all_models
 ```
 The `--local_resources` parameter from the last line allows to limit the resources to be used by bazel.
 30000 is memory in megabytes, 15 is the number of CPU cores and 1.0 is the I/O capability.
 Not limiting the resources may result in a compiler crash.
+To further rebuild the model (e.g., after updating the `*.pbtxt` files) only the last command is needed.

 # Test:
 ```bash